Laci1953/Cowgol_on_CP_M/README.md

 # COWGOL for Z80 computers provided with 128/512 KB RAM
 -------------------------------------------------------

-The original version of the compiler failed to compile large cowgol source files.
+The original version of the compiler fails to compile large cowgol source files.

-That was caused by the small amount of RAM memory available to the compiler to store the data structures involved in the compilation.
+That is caused by the small amount of RAM memory available to the compiler to store the data structures involved in the compilation.

-For sources larger than a few hundred lines, the first step of the compiler issued a fatal error message: "Out of memory".
+For sources larger than a few hundred lines, the first step of the compiler issuess a fatal error message: "Out of memory".

 I solved the problem, at least for the z80 computers provided with 128/512 KB RAM.